-The Customer Service Career Pathways two- to three-term certificate prepares students for entrylevel customer service positions in a variety of fields where the ability to effectively deal with the public is required.
+The Customer Service Career Pathway two- to three-term certificate prepares students for entry-level customer service positions in a variety of fields where the ability to effectively deal with the public is required.
 Courses included in this pathway can be applied toward completion of the one-year Business Assistant certificate and the Associate of Applied Science in Business Technology degree.

 The U.S. Department of Education requires disclosure of specific information about career and technical certificate programs to prospective students.
 Data includes Standard Occupational Classification (SOC) codes, graduation rates, tuition and fees, typical costs for books and supplies, job placement rates for students completing the programs, and median loan debt incurred by students completing the programs.
 For more information visit www.roguecc.edu/GainfulEmployment.

 The curriculum in RCC courses is derived from a set of identified learning outcomes that are relevant to the discipline.
-For a list of learning outcomes for this discipline or program, see www. roguecc.edu/Programs/LearningOutcomes.
+Program learning outcomes for business programs are: